 Regular dental visits can help to treat gum disease, or prevent it entirely.
 Professional cleanings can also help teeth stay as plaque-free as possible—reducing your risk for gum disease.

-There are a number of reasons why we may lose tooth as we age—receding gums, teeth weakened by old silver fillings, root decay, dry mouth syndrome and more.
+There are a number of reasons why we may lose teeth as we age—receding gums, teeth weakened by old silver fillings, root decay, dry mouth syndrome and more.

 Depending on how many teeth you have lost, and the health of your gums and the bone underlying your teeth, your dentist may recommend a fixed bridge, a partial denture, complete dentures or dental implants.
 Not replacing your lost teeth puts your other teeth at risk for shifting out of place—which can contribute to more serious dental health problems down the line.
 Most dentures should last five to seven years with proper care, though they may need to be relined or replaced as your mouth changes with age.

-Retired Teachers Insurance Plan (RTIP) offers an affordable dental care plan*, with options for single, couple and family coverage, and an effective date the 1st of any month.
+RTIP/ARM offers an affordable dental care plan*, with options for single, couple and family coverage, and an effective date the first of any month.
 There is no penalty or restriction period before you can claim full benefits.
 Reimbursement is based on the current year’s Ontario Dental Association fee guide for general practitioners.

 The only requirement is that you remain enrolled for at least 12 months after adding dental care to your plan.
 If you decide to cancel your dental coverage after the minimum 12-month requirement, you must wait 24 months before you can repurchase this benefit.

-If you would like to know more about RTIP’s dental coverage or have any questions, visit RTIP's Dental Coverage or contact a Life and Living Benefits Representative 1-800-267-6847
+If you would like to know more about RTIP’s/ARM's dental coverage or have any questions, visit RTIP's Dental Coverage or contact a Life and Living Benefits Representative at 1-800-267-6847.

 *Terms and conditions of coverage apply